Hotmanics/diamond-erc1155/README.md

 The webapp (`packages/nextjs`) is a handy tool to interact with deployed versions of these smart contracts within a clean UI and a simple UX experience.
 (@note: When dealing with ZkSync smart contracts, Some errors popup through the UI when making transactions, but these appear to be strictly visual).

+TODO:// Talk about how CustomERC1155 works and how it manages to meet the expectations of Game7 DAO's challenge

 ## Requirements